CharlesStockman/programmingLanguages/rust/activities/src/README.md

-# Description of each Acivity
+# Description of each Activity

 |Activity|Description| Activity | Description|
 |--------|----------|-----------|------------|